Thunder2002/VoronMods/V0.0/ABGearGuide/README.md

 # Voron Afterburner Motor Gear Guide
-Guides the extruder gear to be at the exact distance on the motor shaf
+Guides the extruder gear to be at the exact distance on the motor shaft

 ![Image](img/IMG_20210924_173435.jpg)